Skip to main content

 The JVS Scholarship Program has been created to provide educational opportunities to those employees of JVS that wish to obtain continuing education, certifications, or degrees in areas of interest that will improve their career prospects.
 This benefit is intended to assist employees in increasing their effectiveness in their current positions, prepare employees for possible advancement, and/or enhance employees' chances for positions with greater responsibility internally or externally.
 JVS will review scholarship applications on a semi-annual basis.
 Eligibility and scoring criteria will favor underserved employees, as many employees of color or employees with countries of origin outside the United States have not had as many opportunities to access higher education.

-• National Council of Jewish Women: Period Project
+• National Council of Jewish Women: Birthday Buddies

 • Torah Learning Center: Kosher Meals on Wheels